- You start with two global hits

 - You can only lose one global hit per second from multiple attacks from one enemy

-This rule applies to blows from a single target regardless of how many weapons they have - ambidexterity does not allow you to cause more than one hit every second.
+This rule applies to all attacks from a single target including magical attacks and regardless of how many weapons they have - ambidexterity does not allow you to cause more than one hit every second.
 Attacks from multiple opponents do damage normally.

 - You can buy skills to inflict one of three heroic blows

 - You must purchase hero points to power heroic blows

 - Each time a heroic blow is used you expend one hero point